Why Do My Nike Shoes Squeak? (Here’s How to Fix)

 2. Unlace your Nikes and remove the insoles

-Wherever the squeaking may come from, it’s a good idea to unlace your Nike shoes to give you better access to the insoles.
-Unlace your Nikes and set the laces aside.
+To address the squeaking, unlace your Nike shoes for better access to the insoles and set the laces aside.

 Once the laces are removed, pull the insoles gently from both Nike shoes.
-An insole is also called a sock liner, which is the first layer of soft foam where your foot rests inside the shoe.
+An insole, also known as a sock liner, is the soft foam layer where your foot rests inside the shoe.

 3. Apply baby powder underneath the insoles and on the outsoles